 The story goes that an ancient Egyptian queen, Berenice, feared for her husband’s life as he went into battle.
 She prayed to Aphrodite, promising to cut off her long, luxurious curls if the king returned safely.
 He did, and Berenice kept her promise and cut off her hair, placing it as a sacrifice on Aphrodite’s altar.

 But the next day the hair was gone!

-The king was enraged that the temple priests had not protected the precious locks.
-A quick-thinking astronomer saved the day, or rather night, by pointing to the cascading stars at the end of Leo’s tail.
-He told the king that these were the queen’s tresses placed in the sky by Aphrodite – goddess of love – to honor the queen’s sacrifice.
+The king was enraged that the temple priests had not protected the precious hair of the queen.
+A quick-thinking astronomer saved the day, by pointing to the cascading stars at the end of Leo’s tail.
+It’s said that he told the king that these were the queen’s tresses, placed in the sky by Aphrodite – goddess of love – to honor the queen’s sacrifice.

 The king and queen were appeased, and no priests were beheaded.
 And, today, Coma Berenices – or Berenice’s Hair – is one of the 88 official constellations.

 Bottom line: The constellation Leo once had a tail, a clump of faint stars.
 Now these same stars are known as Coma Berenices, or Berenice’s Hair.